-- a.
-Donees appointed to manage the donor's property and affairs must keep accounts of transactions carried out on behalf of the donor and submit them to the Public Guardian at times set by the court. - b.
-If the donor's financial affairs are simple, then records of income, expenses and bank statements may be adequate. - c If the donor's financial affairs are complicated, then the records should be more detailed. - 8.5.12 Keep the money and property of the donor separate from the donees' - a.
-Donees should keep the donor's funds and property separate from their own and anyone else's. - b.
-If a donee is the donor's spouse, they may have agreed in the past to keep all funds in a joint back account.
-In these c.ircumstances, it may be possible to continue this arrangement.
-However, it may not be advisable because it would be difficult to avoid mistakes or confusion. - 8.5.13 Not give up the role without telling the donor (if the donor has capacity) and the Office of the Public Guardian. - a.
-Donees cannot give up their role as donees without following the appropriate procedures as laid down by the Office of the Public Guardian. - b.
-Inform the Office of the Public Guardian of any changes in their, and if the donor lacks capacity to do so, the donor's contact details and of any occurrence of an event which terminates his appointment or cancels his power.
+- Donees appointed to manage the donor's property and affairs must keep accounts of transactions carried out on behalf of the donor and submit them to the Public Guardian at times set by the court. - b If the donor's financial affairs are simple, then records of income, expenses and bank statements may be adequate. - If the donor's financial affairs are complicated, then the records should be more detailed.

+8.5.12 Keep the money and property of the donor separate from the donees'

+- a Donees should keep the donor's funds and property separate from their own and anyone else's. - If a donee is the donor's spouse, they may have agreed in the past to keep all funds in a joint back account.
+In these circumstances, it may be possible to continue this arrangement.
+However, it may not be advisable because it would be difficult to avoid mistakes or confusion. - 8.5.13 Not give up the role without telling the donor (if the donor has capacity) and the Office of the Public Guardian. - a Donees cannot give up their role as donees without following the appropriate procedures as laid down by the Office of the Public Guardian. - 8.5.14 To inform the Public Guardian of any change of contact detail and certain circumstances - a A donee is required to inform the Office of the Public Guardian of - - any changes in his contact detail, - any changes in the donor's contact detail, if the donor lacks capacity to do so, and - the occurrence of any event which terminates the donee's appointment or cancels his power.